 Humpback whales travel great distances during their seasonal migration, the farthest migration of any mammal.
 The longest recorded migration was 11,706 miles (18,840 km), with a trek from American Samoa to the Antarctic Peninsula.
 One of the more closely studied routes is between Alaska and Hawaii, where humpbacks have been observed making the 3,000 mile (4,830 km) trip in as few as 36 days.

 During the summer months, humpbacks spend the majority of their time feeding and building up fat stores (blubber) that they will live off of during the winter.
 Humpbacks filter feed on tiny crustaceans (mostly krill), plankton, and small fish and can consume up to 3,000 pounds (1,360 kg) of food per day.
 Several hunting methods involve using air bubbles to herd, corral, or disorient fish.
-One highly complex variant, called "bubble netting," This link is an external site. is unique to humpbacks.
+One highly complex variant, called "bubble netting," is unique to humpbacks.
 This technique is often performed in groups with defined roles for distracting, scaring, and herding before whales lunge at prey corralled near the surface.

 In their wintering grounds, humpback whales congregate and engage in mating activities.
 Humpbacks are generally "polygynous" with males exhibiting competitive behavior on wintering grounds.
 Aggressive and antagonistic behaviors include chasing, vocal and bubble displays, horizontal tail thrashing, and rear body thrashing.
 Males within these groups also make physical contact, striking or surfacing on top of one another.
 These bouts can cause injuries ranging from bloody scrapes to, in one recorded instance, death.
 Also on wintering grounds, males sing complex songs that can last up to 20 minutes and be heard 20 miles (30 km) away.
 A male may sing for hours, repeating the song several times.
 All males in a population sing the same song, but that song continually evolves over time.
 Humpback whale singing has been studied for decades, but scientists still understand very little about its function.